spatial-research/spaceranger-scripts/README.md

 2. **Add script directory to PATH:**

-You can manually add the script directory to your PATH by editing your shell profile (~/.bashrc, ~/.bash_profile, or ~/.zshrc), or use the init.sh script to do it automatically.
+You can manually add the scripts directory to your PATH by editing your shell profile (~/.bashrc, ~/.bash_profile, or ~/.zshrc), or use the init.sh script to do it automatically.

 ```bash
 ./init.sh